How Much Do Bookkeepers Make?

 1.You are getting paid to solve a problem.

 When it comes to bookkeeping, this makes business owners head spin.
-They don’t understand it.
+They don’t understand it and most of them sure as heck don’t want to do it themselves.
 This is where you step in.
 You need to find and suggest ways to improve their bottom lines.
 You need to make sure that everything matches up.
 If there were errors made in the past, you need to find and fix those problems.
 Once you become familiar with a client, you will begin to see ways that will improve and increase the cash flow for that business.
 This is one way to provide a top-notch service and demand a premium wage.
+In return, your clients will love what you do for them to increase their bottom lines and you feel great as a bookkeeper for helping them, so it’s a win-win!

 2. They are paying you for the convenience